lschierer/RUT/packages/luke/20070118/a-surprise-from-the-media.md

 ---

-title: a surprise from the media
+title: "a surprise from the media"
 date: 2007-01-18 19:05:45
 tags:
   -  morality-religion